Underrated Eyeshadow Palettes (with swatches)

 This one is underrated to me because you used to hear a lot about these 10-pan palette options from e.l.f., but now people are really focused on either their bite-sized Eyeshadow quads or the 18-pan eyeshadow palettes.

-I was trying to branch out and get a different color story than I normally pick out, so I went with this version of e.l.f.’s 10 pan palettes instead of the warmer Rose Gold Sunset Palette.
-As I certainly could have predicted, I mostly only like the warmer shades (6 and 8).
-I found that I could only get use out of shades 5 – 10 based on 1 and 4 being too light and shade 2 and 3 being too light and sheer in the application.
-Shade 5 was a bit sheer and took more building and I wasn’t crazy about the shade on the eyes.
+I was trying to branch out and get a different color story than I usually pick out, so I opted for this version of e.l.f.’s 10-pan palettes instead of the warmer Rose Gold Sunset Palette.
+As I indeed could have predicted, I mostly only like the warmer shades (6 and 8).
+I found that I could only get use out of shades 5-10, as 1 and 4 were too light, and shades 2 and 3 were too light and sheer in application.
+Shade 5 was a bit sheer and took more building, and I wasn’t crazy about the shade on the eyes.

 e.l.f Nude Rose Gold Eyeshadow Palette medium dark skin swatches